By using our website, you agree to our use of cookies (Visit our privacy policy).

 And some of the localized versions by Voice Crafters:

-As mentioned above, a one-to-one translation may not be enough to get customers in foreign markets interested if you fail to account for their preferences and desires, which may be very different from what you’re familiar with.
+It’s important to account for their preferences and desires, which may be very different from what you’re familiar with.

 We have experience with explainer videos of all kinds as well as localization in a number of different markets.

-A few companies have developed incredible explainer videos using only in-house talent, but most successful explainers involve professional voice acting.
+Some companies have developed incredible explainer videos using only in-house talent.

 Did you like this article?
 Have any questions?
 Please feel free to comment below.